IliaLarchenko/abstract_reasoning/README.md

 # 3. Kind of decorators or callbacks

-I also implemented some functionality, helping my predictors to solve a broader range of tasks.
+I have also implemented some functionality, helping my predictors to solve a broader range of tasks.
 The way I applied them does not strictly qualify as decorators or callbacks but have similar ideas behind them.

 ## 3.1 Skip some train samples
 If you pass to any predictor `{"skip_train": n}`, it will skip n input-output train pairs.
 It helps in a couple of cases: